Improving Your FICO Score for Home buyers

 You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
 In reality, the home buying process starts with your finances.
 To realize your goal of owning a home, considering your credit score is a must along with the type of loan for which you'll qualify in Farwell, Texas.

-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
-Some of the factors in calculating your FICO score include:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people traditionally have a score of 600, but scores are tiered from 300 to 850.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get a loan.
+Some of the factors in deciding your FICO score are:

 - Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?